xbenyx/h2p_automation/README.md

 ```
 These commands ensure that the SFTP user has the necessary permissions to perform read and delete operations in `remote_directory_get` and write operations in `remote_directory_post`.
 Adjust permissions according to your specific setup and security requirements.

-4. **Config Hashmode**: Go to the location 2_import_attack and configure the hashmode.json.
+4. **Config Hashmode**: Task templates need to be added to match your the hashmode from the hashes in the text file.
+Go to the location 2_import_attack and configure the hashmode.json.
 You can add multiple task templates for each hashmode. ie. The app will read the file and create a hashlist, then read the hashmode.json and create 1, 2 or x tasks.

 5. **Run the `__init__.py` File**: Execute the `__init__.py` file to automatically install dependencies and start the application.
 Use the following command: